anc5c07/anc5c07-site/_posts/2023-05-27-langdonrec.md

 - **It's slated for modernization** which will likely involve razing the existing structure and constructing a modern one
 - **The community engagement process has kicked off** with a [November 2 meeting](#112-meeting), and [a DPR project page](https://dgs.dc.gov/page/langdon-park-community-center)
 - **I'm [beginning to formulate my priorities](#priorities)** and would love to hear yours!
+- **You can submit feedback to DPR** [using this form](https://forms.office.com/Pages/ResponsePage.aspx?id=8Unkj5SLt0-ZBm-Tnagtc_myyzzTfjZAu3mqLOlcVz9UOEpXWFFDTzZVVVlYS0JZRDQwQ0NBNUJWNi4u) (select "Langdon" for the first question).

 ## Priorities